Hollywood screenwriter Walter Bernstein dies at 101 - KTVZ

 In 1997, Bernstein was nominated for an Emmy writing award for “Miss Evers’ Boys,” an HBO movie about the infamous Tuskegee syphilis experiments.

-Bernstein had been a longtime member of the union Writers Guild of America, East, which named an award after him in 2017 intended “to honor writers who have demonstrated with creativity, grace and bravery a willingness to confront social injustice in the face of adversity.”
+Bernstein had been a longtime member of the Writers Guild of America, East union, which named an award after him in 2017 intended “to honor writers who have demonstrated with creativity, grace and bravery a willingness to confront social injustice in the face of adversity.”

 Comments